24Bouchers/Capping/README.md

 Eventually, we want to log who makes the changes by making users login to the site with credentials.

 ## Users
 This part of the site is still in progress and is a stretch goal.
-When implemented, this Will show basic information about the currently signed-in user.
+When implemented, this will show basic information about the currently signed-in user.
 The Logs page will have an additional column to show who makes what update.

 ## Frontend Framework